Finite quotients of abelian varieties with a Calabi-Yau resolution: Concluding the proof of Theorem

 \section{Concluding the proof of Theorem \ref{theo-main}}

 Let us assemble the parts of the previous sections to prove Theorem \ref{theo-main}.

 \demode{Theorem \ref{theo-main}.}{Let $A$ be an abelian variety of dimension $n$, and let $G$ be a finite group acting freely in codimension $2$ on $A$, such that $A/G$ has a resolution $X$ that is a Calabi-Yau manifold.
 By Proposition \ref{prop-tbmade}, either $A$ is isogenous to ${E_j}^n$ and $G$ is generated by junior elements of order 3 and 6, or $A$ is isogenous to ${E_{u_7}}^n$ and $G$ is generated by junior elements of order 7.
 In particular, $G$ is generated by its elements admitting fixed points.
-Also note that $G$ contains no junior element of order $6$ by Propositions \ref{prop-ruleout6cod4}, \ref{prop-jun6cod5}, \ref{prop-jun6cod6}.
+Also note that $G$ contains no junior element of order $6$ by Propositions \ref{prop-ruleout6cod4}, \ref{prop-jun6cod5}, and \ref{prop-jun6cod6}.

 Let us show that for any translated abelian subvariety $W\subset A$, the pointwise stabilizer $\pstab(W)$ is abelian.
-It is generated by junior elements by Proposition \ref{prop-point-wise-stabilizer}.
+First, it is generated by junior elements by Proposition \ref{prop-point-wise-stabilizer}.
 Let $g,h$ be two junior elements in $\pstab(W)$.
-As $g$ and $h$ both fix abelian varieties of codimension 3, their intersection $W'$ has codimension $3,4,5,$ or $6$ in $A$.
-By Proposition \ref{prop-fixor6}, $\pstab(W')$ is thus abelian, and therefore $g$ and $h$ commute.
+As $g$ and $h$ both fix abelian varieties (containing the origin $0$) of codimension 3, their intersection $W'$ has codimension $3,4,5,$ or $6$ in $A$.
+Now, by Proposition \ref{prop-fixor6}, $\pstab(W')$ is thus abelian, and therefore $g$ and $h$ commute.